GestoerteBaecker/PointCloudMatching/README.md

 ## Use
 Instantiate an object of this class by giving a point cloud.
 Match / assign a second point cloud by using the method 'Assign'.
 The output is a dictionary which maps points of the source point cloud to points of the target / second point cloud.
 Example: {0: 2, 1:1, 2:0} The point 0 of the source point cloud is equal to the point 2 of the target point cloud.
+CAUTION: The order of the points of the point cloud to match is not guaranteed to remain unaltered!
+The output however is refered to the new order.